leinapr/Node_Project/README.md

 ## Usage guide

+### Admin Page
+The Admin Page enables CRUD operations on the product database through AG Grid.
+Key features include:
+- **View Products**: Display the list of products in a tabular format.
+- **Edit Existing Products**: Modify existing product details inline or via a popup editor.
+- **Delete Products**: Remove unwanted products from the database.

 ### Shop Page
 * **Browsing products**: Browse through the list of manga titles.
 By default, the top 100 products are displayed.
 * **Filtering products**: Use the dropdowns to filter by: